 Remember that the optimal transfer ratio takes effect in chunks of 60,000 Marriott Bonvoy points.
-This gives us the following ratio for the month of September:
+This gives us the following ratio during the upcoming period

 As before, MR points will be the most compelling transfer candidate if you have any to spare, but even if you’re sitting on regular MR points, this very favourable effective transfer ratio is still worth considering if you have your eye on any of the award chart sweet spots out there that might usually be harder to access.

-Want to fly ANA First Class round-trip for 120,000 Virgin Atlantic miles, for example?
-That’ll only be 192,350 Amex MR points, which is a good chunk lower than the 220,000 points you’d need through Aeroplan.
+Want to fly ANA First Class for 60,000 Virgin Atlantic miles, for example?
+That’ll only be 100,000 Amex MR points – which is still lower than the 110,000 points you’d need through Aeroplan.

 Also: 30% Transfer Bonus to Hilton Honors

-It’s also worth noting that there’s also a parallel 30% transfer bonus from Amex MR points to Hilton Honors for the month of September.
+It’s also worth noting that there’s also a parallel 30% transfer bonus from Amex MR points to Hilton Honors during the same period.
 The standard transfer ratio is 1:1, so under the 30% bonus, you’ll get an effective transfer ratio of 1:1.3.

 However, it’s almost never a good idea to transfer your MR points to Hilton Honors, because they lose a lot of value along the process.